How Experiential Marketing Builds Trust

 Trust is multifaceted and varies widely from person to person.

-Authenticity - To build trust, ensure everything from your concept to ambassadors to where you activate aligns with your brand identity touted on your website and elsewhere.
+Authenticity – To build trust, ensure everything from your concept to ambassadors to where you activate aligns with your brand identity, story, website and elsewhere.
+Share who you are, what you stand for, and why they should believe in you.

 Show Value – You are probably already doing this, although highlighting how your brand benefits people’s individual lives creates trust.
 Although you want to avoid being showy, best to center value conversations around questions and stories.